loganbwu/photography-portfolio/README.md

 - Adobe Portfolio style layout: Maximum of 3 images per row, new row only if previous row is full.
 Images retain original aspect ratio.
 All images in a row have equal heights.
 Width (and scaling factor) is determined by scaling the entire row to fill the page or content div width.
 Consistent margins/padding between all photos.

 - [ ] Albums are exported from Lightroom into `photos/[album-name]/` (User needs to provide the images)
-- [ ] JavaScript scans folders and renders thumbnails + lightbox modal viewer
+- [ ] JavaScript scans folders and renders thumbnails + clicking an image should display it in fullscreen or full window
 - [ ] Responsive grid layout for albums using CSS Grid or Flexbox

+- [ ] Implement fullscreen or full window viewer

 __Phase 3: Styling__